sathyarajagopal/node-export-server/BUILDDEPLOYSTEPS.md

     docker run -it --rm -p 7801:80 node-export-server

 Once the command completes, browse to http://localhost:7801/health.

+## Push to docker hub

+Docker Hub is a central place to upload Docker images.
+Many products, including Node.js, can create containers based on images in Docker Hub.

+### Login to Docker Hub

+In your command prompt, run the following command:

+    docker login

+Use the username and password created when you downloaded Docker.
+You can visit the Docker Hub website to reset your password if needed.

+### Upload image to Docker Hub

+Re-tag (rename) your Docker image under your username and push it to Docker Hub using the following commands:

+    docker tag nodeexportserver [YOUR DOCKER USERNAME]/node-export-server
+    docker push [YOUR DOCKER USERNAME]/node-export-server

+## Remove Docker Containers

+Run the below command to list all containers in your machine.

+    docker container ls --all

+Capture the container name from the previous command and run the below command to stop running containers.

+    docker container stop <ctr1> <ctr2>

+Now run the below command to remove the containers.

+    docker container rm <ctr1> <ctr2>

 Congratulations!
 You've successfully created a small, independent Highcharts node export server that can be deployed and scaled using Docker containers.